When asked to write something about setting, for an essay or an exam, what exactly are we being asked to describe?

-How does a setting have a moral weakness?
+How does a setting have a moral shortcoming?

 How does a setting treat ‘other’ characters badly?
 Your human characters can feel let down and abandoned by their home environment if they’ve dutifully tended to the land only to be faced with a drought which renders them unable to survive.
 In this way, farms can ‘betray’ farmers.
 Of course, it’s the farmers feeling this emotion.
 It’s entirely one-sided.
 That doesn’t matter in fiction.

-How does a setting get caught up in a battle?
+How does a setting get caught up in a big struggle?

-In a disaster story like Twister, the setting creates the battle.
-But it doesn’t have to seem ‘proactive’ — a desert just sits there minding its own business, but because a desert is inhospitable to human life, any human who tries to walk across desert sands is going to find themselves in a battle against the desert.
+In a disaster story like Twister, the setting creates the big struggle.
+But it doesn’t have to seem ‘proactive’ — a desert just sits there minding its own business, but because a desert is inhospitable to human life, any human who tries to walk across desert sands is going to find themselves in a big struggle against the desert.

-Since this stage is inextricably linked to the ‘psychological weakness’ part of a story, the same holds true.
-A community of people can realise something at once, after some common battle.
+Since this stage is inextricably linked to the ‘psychological shortcoming’ part of a story, the same holds true.
+A community of people can realise something at once, after some common big struggle.
 Or, maybe the community doesn’t realise anything, but the reader does.